Change Started

-If you were a mobile phone user during the early stages of this century, and have dropped your phone inadvertently, chances are, the cover, phone, and battery pack would have come out, and then you had to figure out how to put it back.
+If you were a mobile phone user during the early stages of this century, and have dropped your phone inadvertently, chances are, the cover, phone, and battery pack would have come out, and then you had to figure out how to put them back.

 Lithium Battery and the Impact?